keymanapp/lexical-models/release/sil/sil.brb.brao/README.md

 Brao Lexical Model
 ===================

-© 2021 SIL International
+© 2022 SIL International

-Version 1.0
+Version 1.1

 Description
 -----------
-This model was created based on a working wordlist of 4322 words.
+This model was created based on a wordlist of 6156 words.

 Supported Platforms
 -------------------